Yue-Zhengyuan/Lectures/Quantum_Field_Theory/2-Path_Integral/4-Schwinger-Dyson_Eq.md

 \phi(x) \to \phi'(x) = \phi(x) + \epsilon(x)
 $$

 A change of variable should not affect the value of the correlation function (and $Z$ itself).
-Besides, the change is a shift, which does not affect the integration measure.
+Besides, the change is a shift, which should not affect the integration measure.
 Therefore, we expect

 $$
 \begin{aligned}